 On behalf of the members of the St. Paul Branch AAUW I wish to welcome both members and visitors to our web site.
-We invite you to join us from September – May at our weekly Tuesday programs, monthly evening programs, or any of our special events.
-We have several summer special events as well.
-Please contact me to answer any questions or to put you in touch with the proper person, or use branch voice mail for questions: 651-602-9839 (checked weekly only), or call our business office to leave a message for AAUW.
+We invite you to join us from September – May at our weekly Tuesday programs.
+Due to Covid 19 our program will be taking an online presence until the virus allows us to meet face to face again.
+However, we will still be providing as robust a program as possible until we can get back together including some offerings during the summer months.
+Please contact me to answer any questions or to put you in touch with the proper person.
 Thank you for checking our web site.

 Like all AAUW branches, St. Paul AAUW is interested in educational equality and opportunity for women, as well as a wide variety of other social and cultural issues, and this interest is reflected in its programs and events.
 Unlike many other branches, St. Paul has its own clubhouse, known for many years as the St. Paul College Club.
 Meetings and events are held at this wonderful 100 year old Summit Avenue mansion, which is located next door to the Minnesota Governor’s Mansion.

 From September to mid May, the St. Paul Branch meets every Tuesday with programs at 10:45 a.m. and 1 p.m.
 Lunch is served at noon.
 Throughout the year, in accordance with our mission statement, speakers are presented by program committees: Public policy, Women’s Issues, International Relations, Diversity, Environment, Cultural Interest, Education, and Community Projects.
 There is valet parking for regular meetings.
 During fall and spring, periodic Thursday Evening Programs are held beginning at 5:30 Social Time, 6:00 Dinner, 7:00 Program.